Cancergraph is designed, developed and maintained by Malecare, Inc., the men’s cancer survivor support and advocacy nonprofit organization.

 Cancergraph also has a journal feature, so patients can write text when they want to share more than a few words about how they are feeling.

-Cancergraph reminds patients to input their experience even if they are feeling OK…that’s great data to have, too.
+Cancergraph enjoyable user interface encourages patients to input their experience even if they are feeling OK…that’s great data to have, too.

 In background, Cancergraph distills the inputted data into a beautiful report that the patient can view on their phone, print out as a pdf or email to their doctor.